emarref/webicon/README.md

 Generate favicon and touch icons via a shell script.

-To use, simply execute the ```webicon.sh``` shell script from t he command line, passing the filename of your source image as the only argument.
+To use, simply execute the ```webicon.sh``` shell script from the command line, passing the filename of your source image as the only argument.
 The following copies of the source image are generated in the current directory:

 * apple-touch-icon-144x144-precomposed.png
 * apple-touch-icon-114x114-precomposed.png